-\Students in the Applied Behavioral Analysis concentration are required to complete 300 clock hours in the MSW foundation practicum and 325 clock hours for the four concentration practica.
-The student is required to complete a minimum of 12 hours/week at his/her practicum site.
-The minimum duration of a practicum is 10 weeks.
+Students in the Applied Behavioral Analysis concentration (MSW ABA or MS ABA) are required to complete 300 clock hours in the MSW foundation practicum and 325 clock hours for Practicum I, II, III, IV concentration practica.
+MS ABA students taking Practicum V are required to complete 200 clock hours.
+The student is required to complete a minimum of 10 hours/week at his/her/their practicum site.
+The minimum duration of a practicum is 11 weeks.
+The maximum time allowed for the completion of a practicum is 20 weeks.
 The maximum numbers of hours that a student can accrue is 30/week.
 The student must be engaged in the practicum at least three weeks/month.

-Additionally, five hours each week conducting research or practice with an ABA faculty member is required while enrolled in practicum.
-A one-hour lab meeting may also required, for a total of 6 hours weekly.
+In addition to on-site practicum activities, five hours each week conducting research or practice with an ABA faculty member is required while enrolled in practicum.
+A one-hour lab meeting may also be required, for a total of 6 hours weekly practicum time.
 This time commitment is included within the practicum hour requirement.
+This research practicum is based on need and if there are no active projects or all projects are full, a research practicum will not be required.
+Active practicum expectations will be announced via the Practicum and Seminar Canvas page for ABA programs.